medialize/ally.js/docs/api/util.md

 }
 ```

-The "singleton" aspect here is that a components `engage()` function can be invoked from anyone anywhere anytime without having to track if the component has already been initialized before.
+The "service" aspect here is that a components `engage()` function can be invoked from anyone anywhere anytime without having to track if the component has already been initialized before.
 This is made possible by a simple reference counter.
 If three components `engage()` but only two `disengage()`, the `component.disengage()` is never executed.
 Only after the last reference has been `disengage()`d, the component is told to teardown.
 It is possible to force teardown by executing `disengage({force: true})`.

 A component's `engage()` function may return an result object.
 The decorated `disengage()` function is added to that result object, returned to the caller and cached for subsequent calls to the decorated `engage()` function.